Alice Springs: Galleries and museums

-Alice Springs is known as the Aboriginal Art capital of Central Australia, home to many local and Aboriginal art galleries.
-Indigenous Australian art is the more dominant, and galleries showcase the rich culture and native traditions that abound in Central Australia.
-Trade in Aboriginal art soared after the painting movement began at Papunya, a Central Australian Aboriginal settlement, and swept other indigenous communities.
-Central Australia is the home of some of the most prominent names in Aboriginal art, including Emily Kngwarreye, Minnie Pwerle, Clifford Possum Tjapaltjarri, Albert Namatjira and Wenten Rubuntja.
+Alice Springs is home to many local and Aboriginal art galleries.
+Several galleries showcase Indigenous Australian art.
+Trade in Aboriginal art soared after the painting movement began at Papunya, a Central Australian Aboriginal settlement, and swept other Indigenous communities.
+Central Australia is the home of some of the most prominent names in Aboriginal art, including Emily Kngwarreye, Minnie Pwerle, Clifford Possum Tjapaltjarri, Albert Namatjira, and Wenten Rubuntja.

-The Museum of Central Australia / Stehlow Research Centre features some of the most important natural history and archival materials tied to the history and culture of the region.
-The Strehlow Archives also contain materials linked to the Arrernte people of Central Australia.
+The Museum of Central Australia / Strehlow Research Centre features some of the most important natural history and archival materials tied to the history and culture of the region.
+The Strehlow Archives, containing the work of Carl Strehlow, also contain materials linked to the Arrernte people of Central Australia.

 The Araluen Centre for Arts and Entertainment presents world-class ballets and orchestras, as well as local performances.

 The Women's Museum of Australia (formerly National Pioneer Women's Hall of Fame) is located in the grounds of Old Alice Springs Gaol in the Heritage Precinct.
 Here women's stories from across Australia are presented with the lives of outback women as well as stories from the Old Gaol and Labour Prison.
-Objects include a large "Signature" quilt with signatures of over 300 women first in their field and a 4.2 m long Aviatrix tapestry celebrating the high flying lives of Australia's aviatrixes.
+Objects include a large "Signature" quilt with signatures of over 300 women first in their field and a 4.2 m long Aviatrix tapestry celebrating the high flying lives of Australia's women aviators.

 The town has some excellent small museums.
 The extensive collection at the Old Timer's Traeger Museum on the North Stuart Highway includes artefacts from the town's early Afghan and German residents, traditional Aboriginal artefacts and objects which show the early fusion of European and Aboriginal cultures, such as a spinifex-handled glass-bladed knife.
 Included in the collection are soapstone carvings by Arrernte artist Erlikilyika.

-Library, archives and other collections
+Library, archives, and other collections

 Alice Springs is home to the Alice Springs Public Library, also known as the Nevil Shute Memorial Library.
 The library, in addition to its general borrowable collections (including e-resources), is also home to two special, not-for-loan, collections.
 These are the Alice Springs Collection and the Akaltye Atheme Collection, both of which specifically collect Central Australian content, including Aboriginal language resources (from around 16 local languages) and cultural heritage information.
 The Alice Springs Collection also holds a significant digital collection, including PDF copies of the Centralian Advocate from 1947 to 2015, and over 6000 images, primarily from the Central Australian Historical Images Collection.

 Library & Archives NT also has offices in Alice Springs, located at Minerals House on Hartley Street, which holds archival collections relating to Central Australia, including Tennant Creek.
 Collections held here include community collections and government archives.

+AIATSIS Central Australia provides access to the major online repositories held by the Canberra-based Australian Institute of Aboriginal and Torres Strait Islander Studies, including family history, photographs, and other publications and artefacts.

 Other collecting institutions, excluding schools, include: